 It’s a good idea to check with a healthcare professional before beginning any new supplement, including a multivitamin.

 There’s no one-size-fits-all vitamin protocol, as nutrient needs vary from person to person.

 Still, before taking any vitamin supplements, it’s best to have your diet assessed by a nutrition professional to see whether supplements are necessary.

 What’s the best time to take a multivitamin?

-Some vitamins, like water-soluble vitamins, can be absorbed on an empty stomach.
-However, multivitamins typically contain fat-soluble vitamins as well, which require dietary fat for absorption, so it’s best to take them with a meal or snack.
+Some vitamins, such as water-soluble vitamins, can be absorbed on an empty stomach.
+However, multivitamins also typically contain fat-soluble vitamins, which require dietary fat for absorption, so it’s best to take them with a meal or snack.

 But not everyone needs a multivitamin, and regularly consuming some nutrients in excess can be detrimental to overall health.

 Be sure to check with a healthcare professional before beginning any new supplements, including a multivitamin.